 - 1. The Town is committed to maintaining an agricultural system and recognizes that there may be circumstances in which lot creation or lot adjustments may be required to support the long-term economic prosperity and productive capacity of prime agricultural lands. - 2.
 Lot creation in the Agriculture designation is generally discouraged and may only be permitted in accordance with the policies of this Plan.
 Applications for plans of subdivision or condominium are not permitted within the Agriculture designation. - 3.
-Lot creation in the Agriculture designation may only be permitted for:

-- i.
-Agricultural uses, provided that the lots are of a size appropriate for the type of agricultural use(s) common in the area and are sufficiently large to maintain flexibility for future changes in the type or size of agricultural operations; - ii.
-Agriculture-related uses, provided that any new lot will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services; - iii.
+The creation of lots and new or expanding livestock facilities will comply with the minimum distance separation formulae as established by the Province, and in accordance with the implementing zoning by-law. - 4.
+Lot creation in the Agriculture designation may only be permitted for: - i.
+Agricultural uses, provided that the lots are of a size appropriate for the type of agricultural use(s) common in the area and are sufficiently large to maintain flexibility for future changes in the type or size of agricultural operations; - Agriculture-related uses, provided that any new lot will be limited to a minimum size needed to accommodate the use and appropriate sewage and water services; - iii.
 One new residential lot per farm consolidation for a residence surplus to an agricultural operation, provided that: - a.
 The new lot will be limited to a minimum size needed to accommodate the use and appropriate servicing; and - b.
 The Town ensures that new dwellings and additional residential units are prohibited on any remnant parcel of farmland created by the severance.
-The approach used to ensure that no new dwellings or additional residential units are permitted on the remnant parcel may be recommended by the Province, or based on municipal approaches that achieve the same objective; and - 4.
-Lot adjustments in prime agricultural areas may be permitted for legal or technical reasons.
+The approach used to ensure that no new dwellings or additional residential units are permitted on the remnant parcel may be recommended by the Province, or based on municipal approaches that achieve the same objective; and